APuCTAPX/rsschool-cv/cv.md

 ## About myself
     My specialty is low voltage networks.
 I understand and know how to build and fine-tune multi-level local networks.
-    I understand programming processes perfectly, so now i decided to study fron-end and full-stack development.
+    I understand programming processes perfectly, so now i decided to study front-end and full-stack development.
     My main ability is to learn quickly and work in a team.

+## Skills
+1. HTML + CSS (basic knowledge)

+## Languages
+* English (A2)